Mythri (2015 film)

 Mythri was released worldwide on 20 February 2015 and garnered widespread critical acclaim.
-The film was praised for its strong and realistic plot, acting, cinematography and social message.
+The film was praised for its strong and realistic plot, cast performance, cinematography and social message.
 Some critics called it one of the best films made in Kannada.
-Malayalam version titled My Hero Mythri was released on 12 June 2015 in Kerala.
+The partially reshot Malayalam version titled My Hero Mythri was released on 12 June 2015 in Kerala.
 It had Kalabhavan Mani reprising the role played by Ravi Kale in the original, and also had Anu Joseph and Sajitha Betti in the additional scenes.
 The film won the Karnataka State Film Award for Third Best Film.

 Plot

 Siddarama is a 10 year-old intelligent slum dweller, who lives with his mother, working in an agarbatti factory to make ends meet.
 One of Siddarama's pranks leads him into lock-up, and his mother requests help from Gooli Prathap/Kaala Pratapan, a pimp who runs a human trafficking business and also has political ambitions.
 Once Siddarama is released, Pratap sets his eyes on Siddarama's mother.
 Siddarama is also a huge fan of Puneeth Rajkumar and bunks classes in order to see Puneeth's film shooting.

 During the shooting, he also gets a chance to interact with Puneeth and share his scrapbook.
 Later, Siddarama is in juvenile prison, whose warden is very strict, where he develops good relations with his fellow inmate Johnson; it is Johnson who sees Siddarama's potential to achieve big in life.
 Siddarama is encouraged by Johnson and gets selected to Karunada Kotyadipathi, hosted by Puneeth and being a step away from winning ₹1 crore.

-After the show, Puneeth meets DRDO scientist Mahadev Ghodke/Mahadev Menon, who requests him not to take the show further as Siddarama is the one who murdered his son.
+After the show, Puneeth meets DRDO scientist Mahadev Ghodke, who requests him not to take the show further as Siddarama is the one who murdered his son.
 Shocked, Puneeth tells that it is not in his hands to do so.
 Mahadev expresses his unhappiness and walks away.
-Mahadev devices a plan to kill Gooli Prathap/Kaala Pratapan by devicing a bomb and also reaches Pratap's cabinet office with the bomb.
+Mahadev devises a plan to kill Gooli Prathap/Kaala Pratapan by devising a bomb and also reaches Pratap's cabinet office with the bomb.
 At the same time, Puneeth asks Siddarama the final question, which he is unable to answer.

 Siddarama uses the Phone-a-friend option and calls Mahadev to help him with the answer.
 Without any prejudice, Mahadev gives the right answer, where Puneeth reveals about Siddarama's involvement in the murder of Mahadev's son.
 Distraught, Siddharama reveals that he didn't kill the boy and that Gooli Prathap/Kaala Pratapan's henchmen had killed the boy where he is forced by Gooli Prathap/Kaala Pratapan and his henchmen to take the blame.
 After learning this, Mahadev leaves the office, and the bomb detonates killing Gooli Prathap/Kaala Pratapan and his henchman, who were checking the contents of the suitcase.
 Mahadev then adopts Siddarama as his own son.